tags

 Christo Crocker

-The installation correlates two different but comparable web image archives: the first—potentially infinite—one is being continuously powered by users through the site Fortune Cookie, while the second—actually finite—one consists of images retrieved from a sample of ten image search engines.
+The installation correlates two different yet comparable web image archives: the first, potentially infinite. is continuously powered by users through the site Fortune Cookie, while the second, actually finite, consists of images retrieved from a sample of ten image search engines.

-In the first archive, the links to the images submitted by the participants and collected through the site are aggregated together in a single cluster and printed on-the-fly by means of a digital printer installed on the spot.
+In the first archive, links to the images submitted by participants and collected through the site are aggregated into a single cluster and printed on-the-fly using a digital printer installed on-site.

-The second archive is populated with the first fifty results returned in response to the query dream, retrieved from a sample of ten different image search engines1.
+The second archive is populated with the first fifty results returned for the query dream, retrieved from a sample of ten different image search engines1.

 “People who think that search engines are completely objective ignore the fact that every search engine has its own philosophy, every search engine has its own set of algorithms and those algorithms encode the ranking philosophy of that search engine, […] every search engine is going to have different ideas of what the ideal set of search results is […].”